 These looks however were quite fleeting when compared to the evolution of facial hair throughout other generations.
 Part of this reason could have been the rapidly changing trends.
 With the dawn of the internet and plenty of media coverage throughout this time, trends begin changing quicker than ever before.

-This can often create a look that allows men to bond over their beards and get more dates!
+This can often create a look that allows men to bond over their beards and get more dates with women who like beards!

 The look of a full beard shows no signs of stopping.
 With the right care and maintenance it can actually be one of the most attractive styles of facial hair.